HOW TO MEET YOUR BUDGETARY REQUIREMENTS WITH WEDDING PHOTOGRAPHERS

 If you're having an out-of-state wedding, you'll be most likely to pay for your photographer's transportation and hotel.
 It's more financially wise to look for a wedding photographer within the same area or state of where you will have your wedding.

-Limit Your Photographer’s Hours
+Fine Tune Your Photographer’s Hours

 Some photographer packages include a specific number of hours that usually goes from four to seven hours.
 Before hiring and choosing your package, determine how long they need to be present at your wedding.
 You would want to capture important points or moments such as your walk down the aisle, exchange of vows, post-ceremony procession and the cake cutting.
 But do you really need professional shots of your rehearsal dinner or the later stages of your reception party?

 Choose your package properly, and don’t be shy to ask for modifications.
-For example, if you don’t need reception photos at all, your photographer may be willing to bail right after the post-ceremony wedding party shots.